Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 EXPOSE 8080
 ```

-The Dockerfile simply creates a new Docker container that's based on the Payara Micro Docker Container.
+The Dockerfile creates a new Docker container that's based on the Payara Micro Docker Container.
 It copies in the WAR file that was created as part of your build process.
 It also exposes port 8080 so that you can access the service after it's up and running within a Docker container.

 When you open the *src* directory, you'll eventually discover the `Application` class that's reproduced here: